Lencan mythology: Deities

-The Lencan religion, similar to those of the rest of the Mesoamerican area, had a number of deities in its pantheon of several gods, however few detailed records survived on all of them as well as on the native Lenca faith, however some of those that are registered are:
+The Lenca religion, similar to those of the rest of the Mesoamerican area, was polytheistic and had countless deities in its pantheon of gods, however very few detailed records survived about all of them as well as the indigenous Lenca faith due to loss of the oral tradition or the lack of documentation of its traditions by chroniclers, however, thanks to studies of the Lenca deities, there is still a record.

 Itanipuca

 Considered to be the main deity of the Lenca people, he was known as "the great father", related to the sky and the movement of the stars possibly also related to astronomy, for the Mesoamerican peoples this element was important within their cosmology, due to this, it is considered the main Lenca deity.
-It could have parallelism with other Mesoamerican deities such as Huitzilopochtli or Tecaztlipoca.
+Everything indicates that Itanipuica was the main god or sky deity of the Lenca people, It could have parallelism with other Mesoamerican deities such as Itzamna or Tezcatlipoca.

 Ilanguipuca

-Known as the "Great Mother", couple of Itanipuca, she is related to the land, its forests, rivers, and lakes, she is also with the fertility of the crops, she along with Itanipuca are the creators of the world.
+Known as the "Great Mother", couple of Itanipuca, she is related to the land, its forests, rivers, and lakes, she is also related with the fertility of the crops, she along with Itanipuca are the creators of the world.
+This goddess can be seen as a type of mother goddess, or a fertility goddess.

 Icelaca

-He was another important deity because he was related to the change of the seasons, the winds, and meteorological phenomena, he was credited with the existence of events such as hurricanes and thunder storms, he was also known as "the lord of time", this being has certain parallels with the Mayan god Chaac or the Mexica Tlaloc.
+He was another important deity because it was related to the concept of time, which is why the ancient Lencas referred to him as “the lord of time” because he was the cause of the change of the seasons over time during the years.
+He was also related to winds and meteorological phenomena, the existence of events such as hurricanes and electrical storms was attributed to him.
+This deity could have some few similar elements with the Mayan god Chaac or the Mexica Tláloc.